The Secretariat is the point of contact for all IOSCO members, committees and task forces, and is responsible for the day-to-day functioning of IOSCO.

 Josafat has a Bachelor's degree in Public Administration from El Colegio de Mexico and a Master's degree in International Relations (International Finance) from the Paul H. Nitze School of Advanced International Studies (SAIS) of The Johns Hopkins University.

-Cecile joined the IOSCO General Secretariat in January 2009 and she is responsible for organizing and coordinating IOSCO's capacity building initiatives.
-Among other key areas, these responsibilities entail overseeing the IOSCO/PIFS – Harvard Law School Global Certificate Program, the annual IOSCO Seminar Training Program (STP) and related regional STPs, as well as other regional training seminars and joint programs.
-Cecile conducts regular analyses of member needs and priorities to develop appropriate education and training programs.
-She is also involved in IOSCO's investor education related work, and supports IOSCO's Committee 8 on Retail Investors.
+Cecile joined the IOSCO General Secretariat in January 2009 and she is responsible for IOSCO’s strategies and initiatives for capacity building.
+Among other key areas, these responsibilities entail overseeing the IOSCO/PIFS – Harvard Law School Global Certificate Program, the annual IOSCO Seminar Training Program (STP), regional training seminars and joint programs, as well as IOSCO’s technical assistance program.
+Cecile conducts regular analyses of member needs and priorities to develop appropriate programs to help build the regulatory capacity of IOSCO members.

 Cecile holds an MA degree in International Relations from the University of Utrecht, the Netherlands, and an MSc in International Cooperation from the University Complutense of Madrid.